mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 ### How does this apply to images?

-Images are a special case of data.
 Structured data is text that has been predefined and formatted to a set structure.
 Protobuf can take advantage of the schema definitions of the data to speed up serialization and compression size.
 Things are different with images.
 Basically if you want to convert an image to bytes in an efficient manner and without losing information you have to use specific handcrafted methods that have been carefully designed for this, such as JPEG, PNG...
 In other words, Protobuf is not going to help you here since compression and serialization will depend on your image library.
 See this example:

 ```python
 # create random 100x100 rgb image